ropensci/rrricanes/README.md

 ### Prerequisites

-`rrricanes` does require an active internet connection as data is extracted from online archives.
+`rrricanes` only require an active internet connection as data is extracted from online archives.

-The following R packages are also currently used for data processing:

--   data.table (&gt;= 1.9.6),
--   tidyverse (&gt;= 1.0.0)

-On future revisions I will work on minimizing package dependencies if it helps increase processing speed.

 ### Installing